 Muhlenberg County Women, Infants, and Children (WIC) Program

-If you are pregnant, recently had a baby, are breastfeeding, or have a child younger than five years of age, the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) could help you.
-The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) is a short-term intervention program designed to influence lifetime nutrition and health behavior in high-risk populations.
-WIC is funded by the United States Department of Agriculture.
+If you are pregnant, recently had a baby, are breastfeeding, or have a child younger than five years of age, the special supplemental nutrition program for Women, Infants, and Children (WIC) could help you.
+WIC is a short-term intervention program designed to influence lifetime nutrition and health behavior in high-risk populations.
+This program is funded by the United States Department of Agriculture.

 Improved Birth Outcomes and Savings in Health Care Costs